IBM-ICP4D/Clean-ENV/README.md

 # Clean-ENV-Job
-This project will showdown the unused environment in ICP4d
+This project will showdown the unused environment in Cloud Pak for Data

-This Job is only for Demo or Dev use only.
+Currently, there's no way to auto-clean/stop active environments within projects that have been idle for a particular period of time.
+And as a result of this, the platform becomes unusable and inaccessible after a period of time due to high memory usage.

+As a workaround we can create a Kubernetes cron job that runs every hour and delete following environments/pods that idle longer than a day and free up resource:

+- spss-modeler-server
+- zeppelin-server
+- dods-processor-server
+- wex-server
+- shaper-server
+- rstudio-server
+- jupyter-server
+- jupyter-py36-server
+- jupyter-py35-server

-# how to use
+# How to use

 1. unzip Clean-ENV-Job then scp this folder to you cluster
 ```